FAQ - MVS Degree Program

 Q: Do you offer any scholarships or financial aid?

-A: Unfortunately no, not at this time.
-The MVS degree is a self-supporting program and how we are able to keep the tuition cost low.
+A: The MVS degree is a self-supporting program and we have limited scholarships available.

 Q: Who can my letters of recommendations come from?